SanPen/GridCal/doc/md_source/power_flow.md

 residential, commercial, and industrial consumers.
 Due to the network's unbalanced and mixed-phase nature, this test feeder is widely recognised as a challenging yet representative case for validating unbalanced power flow solvers.

-The following code can be used to model the IEEE 13 Node Test Feeder in GridCal and to perform the three-phase unbalanced power flow, obtaining the voltage results depicted bellow.
+The following code can be used to model the IEEE 13 Node Test Feeder in VeraGrid and to perform the three-phase unbalanced power flow, obtaining the voltage results depicted bellow.

 ```python